 On the southern Japanese island of Kyushu, there is a small port city named Karatsu.
 This city on the shores of the Korea Strait is famous for the pottery that bears its name.
-Karatsu pottery was originally created by Korean potters.
-During the 1980s, key members visited this city several times on our behalf to develop an international project.
-Karatsu was the launching site for an initiative that my husband had announced at our International Conference on the Unity of the Sciences in the autumn of 1981 -- the construction of an international peace highway circumscribing the globe.
+Karatsu

 The vision is for a high-speed transportation artery linking the entire globe.
 On the day of its completion, much of our world will become one village linked by one road.
 The process of constructing the highway itself provides the world's peoples and governments a common purpose.
-The transnational lines of commerce and recreation that open up will stimulate inter-exchange of culture and goods and draw us to live in harmony as neighbors.
+The transnational lines of commerce and recreation that open up will stimulate inter-ethnic exchange of culture and goods and draw us to live in harmony as neighbors.

 That highway would pass through a tunnel connecting Korea's Busan with Karatsu, and there, in 1986, we commenced a pilot tunnel construction.
 I had long been interested in visiting the site.
 Finally, in 2016, I had the opportunity to go and see it.
 During my visit, I renewed our movement's commitment to the peace highway.
 I believe that the world's peoples are ready for this and that the time is ripe for launching the project based upon a global plan.
 To tell this story to the world, from the streets to the senate buildings, I had already created an affiliated project, "Peace Road."
-It consists of public, activism publicizing the international highway, and it has turned into a global movement for peace.
-I'll share more about Peace road later.
+It consists of public activism publicizing the international highway, and it has turned into a global movement for peace.
+I'll share more about Peace Road later.